axelf4/hotfuzz/README.md

 and place the resulting shared library somewhere in `load-path`.

-Unlike the Lisp implementation, the dynamic module uses an unstable sorting algorithm and is always case-insensitive.
+Unlike the Lisp implementation, the dynamic module uses an unstable sorting algorithm.

 ## Related projects